crcn-archive/mojo-views/README.md

 Inherits [views.Base](#viewsbaseproperties-application)

-Contains a list of views.
+Creates a list of views which is represented by a bindable collection.
+Note that each model is set as model property for each list item view created.
+See the example below.

 ```javascript
 var bindable = require("bindable");